Achilles Tendon Pain: Causes, Symptoms

 • Shoulder instability: This can lead to added strain on the biceps tendon.

-It’s important to recognise the signs of biceps tendinopathy early, as timely management can prevent worsening of the condition.
+It’s important to recognise the signs early, as timely management can prevent worsening of the condition.

 Typical symptoms include: